Air France-KLM says won't back down on costs

 Willie Walsh, the head of British Airways and Iberia owner IAG (ICAG.L) told striking Spanish pilots last week he would not back down over cheaper labor contracts.

-Germany’s Lufthansa (LHAG.DE), which has overtaken Air France-KLM as Europe’s largest airline group by revenue, said on Thursday it planned to slash 3,500 jobs from its workforce of 117,000.
+Germany’s Lufthansa (LHAG.DE), which has overtaken Air France-KLM as Europe’s largest airline group by revenue, said on Thursday it planned to slash 3,500 jobs of its 17,000 workforce.

 Air France-KLM’s problems were highlighted as first-quarter figures published on Friday showed that higher passenger traffic failed to compensate for weak cargo trade and record fuel costs.